vhscom/after-dark/archetypes/help.md

 If you're unable to find what you're looking for, or just need a helping hand, please join the private telegram chatroom and ask for help.
 Active chatroom link can be found at the top of the `README` in the latest version of the theme.

-To return to this documentation at anytime use `hugo serve --buildExpired`.
+To return to this documentation later run `./themes/after-dark/bin/help`.

 # Module System